 This is a financial life-changer.

 If you really want to see where your money goes, track exactly what you spend each day, either in a notepad or on an Excel spreadsheet.
+Obviously a journalist will have a different salary than that of a senior software engineer, software developer, or solutions architect, but the way you track your finances usually stays the same no matter if you are in the media or consumer technology industry.

 3. Take advantage of loyalty schemes and membership cards